Towards high-precision inspiral gravitational waveforms from binary neutron star mergers in numerical relativity: Fourth-order accurate finite-volume Riemann solver

 As a third step, we apply a higher-order reconstruction scheme to the fourth-order accurate point-wise primitive variable, $P^\text{PW}$, to obtain a left and right state at the cell interface, $P^\text{PW}_{L/R}$, and feed them to a Riemann solver to calculate a numerical flux.
 Again, the cell reconstruction for the point-wise variable maintains the fourth-order accuracy as long as the cell reconstruction accuracy is higher than fourth order.

 Practically, we implement the MP5 scheme~\cite{Suresh:1997} for the cell reconstruction, and the HLLC solver for the Riemann solver~\cite{Mignone:2005ft,Kiuchi:2022}.
-We also estimate the shock detector $\theta_c$ by using the five stencils as proposed in Ref.~\cite{Berta:2023zmr} to distinguish the discontinuity and extrema (see their Eq.~(36)).
-If the shock is detected, i.e., $\theta_c=0$ in a cell, we switch to a lower-order reconstruction scheme (the third-order accurate PPM scheme in our case) in this trouble cell.
+We also estimate the shock detector $\theta_c$ by using the five stencils as proposed in Ref.~\cite{Berta:2023zmr} to distinguish the discontinuity and extrema.
+Specifically, $\theta_c$ is estimated by